On the Beilinson fiber square: Examples

 \begin{remark}[Integral calculation, ramified case] Assume now that $F$ is ramified so that $\Oscr_F/p\iso k[x]/(x^e)$, where $e$ is the absolute ramification degree of $F$.
 Corollary~\hyperref[quasiisogenythmB]{B} implies, by rewriting the $p$-adic cyclic homology as non-completed cyclic homology with respect to $W(k)$, that $\tau_{\le 2p-5}\Sigma\HC(\Oscr_F,(p)/W(k))\simeq \tau_{\le 2p-5}\K(\Oscr_F,(p);\ZZ_p)$.

-We now appeal to the fact that the algebraic $\K$-theory of truncated polynomial rings over fields is known~\cite{hesselholt-madsen-truncated,speirs-truncated}.
-The positive even $p$-adic $\K$-groups of $k[x]/(x^e)$ vanish so that we get a surjection
+We now appeal to the fact that the algebraic $\K$-theory of truncated polynomial rings over fields is known~\cite{hesselholt-madsen-truncated,speirs-revisited}.
+The positive even $p$-adic $\K$-groups of $k[x]/(x^e)$ vanish so that we get $5$-term exact sequences